• Latest

 There are times in every marriage when a spouse feels lonely.

-When you are married and feel lonely, it can be helpful to take a trip down memory lane.
+When you are married and feel lonely, taking a trip down memory lane can be helpful.
 This can help to remind you of the good times you have shared with your spouse and can help lift your spirits.

 One way to take a trip down memory lane is by looking through old photographs.
 You can look at photos from when you were dating, from your wedding day, or from vacations you have taken together.